 Step 4: Dive in and create your Bluehost account

-Now that I’ve introduced you to Bluehost, you can now follow the steps (below) when you are ready to create your own blog.
+Now that I’ve introduced you to Bluehost, you can now follow the steps (below) when you are ready to create your blog.

-- Go to Bluehost.
+a.
+Go to Bluehost.
 Click “Get Started Now” button.

-- Choose the option you like to purchase.
+b.
+Choose the option you like to purchase.
 Then, hit ‘select’.

 Once done, scroll down and put in your credit card information.
 This is a secured site.
 You do not need to worry about your credit card information’s safety.
 Read and agree to the terms and condition.
 Then, hit ‘submit’.

-- Click “create your password”.
+a.
+Click “create your password”.

-- You’ve just finished the step on setting up your blog, creating your WordPress account, and logging into it.
+Congratulations!
+You’ve just finished the step on setting up your blog, creating your WordPress account, and logging into it.

 WordPress Tips and Tricks